Skip to content

 • Know where you are and/or what is nearby.

-The call takers ask questions based on protocols that help determine what’s wrong and how many responders need to go.
+The call takers ask questions based on protocols that help determine what’s wrong and how many responders are needed.
 The questions that are asked are to protect the public and the first responders.
-While they are questioning you, they are also entering the information for the dispatcher who is actually the one sending the first responders to you.
+While the call taker is questioning you, they are also entering the information for the dispatcher who is actually the one sending the first responders to you.
 By answering questions concerning medical conditions or suspect information, you may be able to provide the information needed to get the best response and outcome possible.

 • Tune to the local news media for updates on weather and road conditions.